Task Parallel Library : 1 of n

 Demo code project : CancellingSingleTask

-use of one of the Trigger methods I talked about earlier, ie Result
+use of one of the Trigger methods I talked about earlier, ie Result, so we

 Anyway here is the code: